sguox002/leetcode/leetcode-all.md

 same as deep copy of graph. dfs
 ->>

+<<-582	Kill Process    		62.0%	Medium
+given proces id and its parent id. kill a process will also kill its all ascendants. build the tree relation (unordered_map ajacent matrix) and do dfs from the id.
+**
+->>

 ### apply algorithm in tree.

 <<-653	Two Sum IV - Input is a BST    		55.9%	Easy